Johnny-Morgan/pickles/TESTING.md

 - Confirm that the quantity input updates when a new quantity is selected.
 - Click the 'ADD TO BASKET' button, confirm the basket updates with the desired quantity.
 - Click the 'BACK TO SHOP' button, confirm it redirects to the products page showing all products.
-- Click the accordion elements, confirm they open and close in the correct manner.
+- Click the accordion elements, confirm they open and close correctly.
 - Confirm that the product rating score is correct based on the existing product reviews.
 - Confirm 'No reviews yet!' is displayed for a product that has no reviews.
 - Click on the 'Leave a Review' button, confirm it displays a form to write a product review.